falcucci/blog-me-api/README.md

 $ docker-compose up
 ```

-to avoid any trouble I highly recommend you to stop your local postgres process
+to avoid any trouble in case of using docker I highly recommend you to stop your local postgres process
 ```bash
 $ brew services stop postgresql
 ```